finbourne/sdk-utilities-python/README.md

 ...
 ```

-An implementation of `ConfigKeys.py` may look like the the example below where the keys are stored in a json file
+An implementation of `ConfigKeys.py` may look like the example below where the keys are stored in a json file

 ```python
 class ConfigKeys: